Skip to Content

 When providing estimates for windshield replacements, shops must include detailed information such as labor charges, estimated costs, and any additional fees.
 They're also required to notify us when the repair work is completed and give us three working days to pick up the vehicle before charging storage fees.

-Perhaps most importantly Florida policyholders, repair shops must provide an itemized invoice for all work performed, including windshield replacements.
+Perhaps most importantly for Florida policyholders, repair shops must provide an itemized invoice for all work performed, including windshield replacements.
 This invoice must include a description of the work, costs for labor and parts, and information about any guarantees or warranties.

-By understanding these key aspects of the Florida Motor Vehicle Repair Act, we can better navigate the process of filing windshield replacement claims and ensure that you receiving fair and transparent service from repair shops.
+By understanding these key aspects of the Florida Motor Vehicle Repair Act, we can better navigate the process of filing windshield replacement claims and ensure that you are receiving fair and transparent service from repair shops.

 Recent Legal Developments and Their Impact